- Charities and Social Enterprise

 - 01423 724035

-Helen advises a wide variety of charities and social enterprises from start-ups to established organisations including academies, NHS charities and social care charities.
+Helen advises charities and social enterprises, ranging from start-ups to established organisations both regional and national, NHS charities and social care charities.

 Helen’s expertise includes advising charities and social enterprises on choosing the most appropriate structures, as well as governance more generally.
-This involves registering of charities and CIOs with the Charity Commission, CIC requirements, varying governing documents, mergers of charities and contractual queries.
-Recent advice includes providing critical support to charities in relation to governance, funding and mergers required as a result of the COVID-19 pandemic.
+This involves registering of charities and CIOs with the Charity Commission, CIC requirements, varying governing documents, mergers of charities, trading companies and contractual queries.
+Recent advice includes providing critical support to charities in relation to governance, funding, mergers and serious incident reports required as a result of the COVID-19 pandemic.

 Helen completed her training in local government where she gained a solid grounding in public law and gained further experience in local government post qualification.
-During this time Helen worked for three different Councils advising on projects in the education, housing and waste sectors.
+During this time Helen worked for three different Councils advising on public private sector projects in the education, housing and waste sectors.

 Helen joined Hempsons in 2018 as an Associate in the Charities and Social Enterprise department.